NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 ### Files used by EPlusWth.dll

 Each of the files is in a general comma-delimited format.
 Thus, they can be easily viewed by importing into a spreadsheet program such as Excel™.
 The files are used to support information lacking in the source data files and/or supply additional information used during the conversion process.
-In each case (with one exception), there will be a single or set of “header” records describing each column of the file and then the data values of the file will follow on subsequent records.
+In each case (with one exception), there will be a single or set of "header" records describing each column of the file and then the data values of the file will follow on subsequent records.
 Each of the files is described briefly in the next few sections.

 #### Abbreviations.csv